ringpackages/ringml-using-ringtensor/README.md

 # 🧠 RingML: Deep Learning Library for Ring

-RingML is a high-performance, object-oriented Deep Learning framework built for the **Ring programming language**.
+RingML is a high-performance, object-oriented Deep Learning framework built for the Ring programming language.
 It is powered by **RingTensor**, a custom C-extension designed specifically to provide fast, double-precision matrix operations and fused optimizer kernels.

-The library offers a **PyTorch-like API**, adhering to *Jacob's Law* by providing a familiar and intuitive interface for building Neural Networks.
+The library offers a PyTorch-like API, adhering to **Jacob's Law** by providing a familiar and intuitive interface for building Neural Networks.

 **Current Version:** 1.0.0 (Stable - Powered by RingTensor)